Baba Babee Skazala

-"Baba Babee Skazala" [Grandmother Told Grandmother] preserves & shares the ancestral legacies of American immigrant post-WWII Ukrainian Displaced Persons, whose stories manifest individual and community resilience in the journey to find “home” when their homes, and often family, were taken from them.
-Baba Babee Skazala" tells the stories of this group, through their own words and artifacts, as they created “community” in the DP camps that supported their efforts to create new homes in America.
+Baba Babee Skazala [Grandmother Told Grandmother] tells the little-known story of Ukrainian children torn from their homes in the crush between the Nazi and Soviet fronts in World War II.
+This film preserves and shares the ancestral legacies of American immigrant post-WWII Ukrainian Displaced Persons, whose stories manifest individual and community resilience in the journey to find “home” when their homes, and often family, were taken from them.
+Baba Babee Skazala tells the stories of this group, through their own words, as they created “community” in the DP camps that supported their efforts to create new homes in America.

 “Ukraine” translates as “borderlands.”
 Ukraine’s borders are often challenged, as they currently are by Russia’s annexation of Crimea and ongoing disputes along the eastern border.
 The last war that massively displaced Ukrainians from their homes was World War II.
 Ukraine was not then a sovereign state, but approximately 2 million Ukrainians were stranded in Western Europe by the war’s end.
-Though many returned to Ukraine, approximately 200,000 ended up in Displaced Person (“DP”) camps, later immigrating to the Americas and elsewhere.
+Though many were returned to Ukraine, often forcibly, approximately 200,000 ended up in Displaced Person (“DP”) camps, later immigrating to the Americas and elsewhere.
 Their challenges, in the DP camps and in establishing new “homes,” help us better understand how immigrant experiences influence American society.